 There’s a lot of noise out there distracting you from how you feel in your body and overthink what you should be doing to improve your health.
 I’m here to help demystify and to dial down the drama—and hopefully add some warmth and lightness.

 In my book, The Little Book Of Game-Changers: 50 Healthy Habits For Managing Stress & Anxiety (Viva Editions), I share the hacks that help my clients reach their goals even when life gets real and hectic.

-In my upcoming book, The Little Book Of Game-Changers: 50 Healthy Habits For Managing Stress & Anxiety (Viva Editions), I share the hacks that help my clients reach their goals even when life gets real and hectic.
+In my book, The Little Book Of Game-Changers: 50 Healthy Habits For Managing Stress & Anxiety (Viva Editions), I share the hacks that help my clients and patients reach their goals even when life gets real and hectic.

 I’m also a member of the mindbodygreen Collective and a regular contributor to mindbodygreen as well as outlets such as Forbes, SHAPE, and more.
 I have written for a variety of food and health publications, including the Academy of Nutrition and Dietetics’ Food & Nutrition Magazine and Kids Eat Right.
 My recipes and blog posts have appeared on numerous websites such as Elana Lyn, and Fit-Bottomed Girls, and I’m frequently interviewed by publications such as Glamour, Self, Women’s Health, and the New York Times.
 I also create guided meditations for Simple Habit.

 You can read more on my Media page.

 I also offer consulting and brand partnerships and am available as a speaker or podcast guest.

 I hold a Masters of Science in Clinical Nutrition from New York University in addition to a Bachelors of Fine Arts from Emerson College.
 I completed my dietetic internship at NewYork-Presbyterian Hospital.